 Cortisol and Stress Hormones

 Multiple controlled studies have shown that genuine laughter reduces cortisol and epinephrine within twenty to thirty minutes.
 Lower cortisol is linked to better immune surveillance, since chronic high cortisol suppresses immune cell activity.
+The effect is modest per session but adds up over weeks of regular practice.

 Natural Killer Cell Activity

 Some of the most cited research comes from studies measuring natural killer cell activity before and after subjects watched comedy films.
 Several trials reported meaningful increases in NK cell cytotoxicity, the ability of these cells to destroy infected or abnormal cells.
+The increases lasted hours, not days, which means frequency matters.

 Antibody Response